danhakin/spa/README.md

 Shell module
 --
 The architecture of this SPA is composed of a central module named shell.
 This module is responsible for application-wide tasks like management of the URI anchor or cookies, and it dispatches specific tasks to carefully isolated feature modules.

+Feature modules
+--
+In order to improve modularity in the SPA, we use the notion of feature module, which encapsulates an application feature in his own.
+Each feature module define his own MVC model, and together conform a sort of MVC Fractal model.
+These feature modules are orchestrated by the Shell and share the same structure.